 Scott Carson started Noble Desktop in 1990, and has been involved with computer graphics since 1986.
 He began teaching at Parsons School of Design in 1991, and has been training designers, professionals, and career-changers ever since.
 Scott is also a horse racing aficionado, and runs the largest horse racing contest on the internet, PublicHandicapper.com

 Michele is a freelance digital illustrator and graphic designer.
 In addition to illustration, she's worked on logo, pattern, and product design for a variety of clients, and she’s been teaching at Noble Desktop since 2010.
 Her work can be seen on products, in magazines, all over the internet, and on the walls of folks with impeccable taste.
 Learn more at michelerosenthal.com.

 Scott is a freelance web designer and developer as well as the Senior Training Consultant for Macmillan Publishing.
-At Noble Desktop, he teaches classes on web design, HTML email and eBooks.
+At Noble Desktop, he teaches classes on web design and HTML email.
 You can check out his web site at scottvrable.com.

 Having lived and worked in Paris and Tokyo before coming to New York, Cathline draws on her background in web design and human factors in her teaching at Noble Desktop.
 She is an adjunct professor at New York University, and also teaches web design principles at Pace University in New York, and usability at Human Factors International.
 In addition, she runs a boutique graphic/web design studio, Studio K&M, based in Brooklyn.
 On Twitter she shares usability tips.